 Name Jasper is derived from the old French language that means “spotted” or “mottled”.

-Most jaspers formed millions of years ago when gases in volcano lava flows had been trapped in rocks.
-As the gasses escaped from the cooling and hardening rocks, hollows and cavities that called vesicles (amygdules) were formed.
+Most jaspers formed millions of years ago when gases in volcano lava had been trapped in rocks.
+As the gases escaped from the cooling and hardening rocks, hollows and cavities that called vesicles (amygdules) were formed.
 Progressively vesicles became filled with silica-rich fluid and other mineral impurities such as iron oxides and hydroxides.
 Different flow patterns created a variety of jaspers in types and color.

 Agate vs Jasper